• Skip to primary navigation

 9. What are the best things I can do to succeed in this unit?

-You may find out exactly what a staff nurse did to become a director or head nurse.
+You may discover exactly what a staff nurse did to become a director or head nurse.
 You may also gain insight into what others have done that led to them becoming successful.
 This response tells you exactly what they expect from their nurses.

 10. How do you evaluate my performance?